How Do I Help My Breastfed Baby with Diarrhea and Constipation?

 The “I love you” massage for babies and toddlers can be helpful in reducing constipation, abdominal pain, bloating, and gas.

-Read: Baby massage: Benefits and techniques for all the details.
+Read more: Baby massage: Benefits and techniques

 If eating solids, increase the amount of fiber in your child’s diet

-If your little one has started solids, offer higher fiber foods to your baby twice per day, such as: fruits, vegetables, beans and whole grains.5, 9 Make sure these foods are in the consistency your little one can handle, and be sure to offer extra fluids anytime you increase fiber in your baby’s diet.
+If your little one has started solids, offer higher fiber foods to your baby twice per day, such as: fruits, vegetables, beans and whole grains.5,9 Make sure these foods are in the consistency your little one can handle, and be sure to offer extra fluids anytime you increase fiber in your baby’s diet.

 Avoid adult treatments for constipation